awreece/docs/v2.1/architecture/transaction-layer.md

 If transactions fail for other reasons, such as failing to pass a SQL constraint, the transaction is aborted.

+<span class="version-tag">New in v2.1:</span> Transactional writes are pipelined when being replicated and when being written to disk, dramatically reducing the latency of transactions that perform multiple writes.

+The optimization works by breaking [SQL layer][sql] writes up into the following KV operations:

+- A synchronous "dry-run" KV read: The read operation performs all constraint validation and determines the effects of the write, but does not actually perform the write.

+- An asynchronous KV write: The write will be performed at some later time; the only constraint is that it happens before the transaction is committed.

+This improves transactional latency because each [SQL layer][sql] operation only needs to wait for a KV read instead of a KV write, and reads are generally much faster than writes.
+The individual latencies required for each KV write are reduced to that of a single consensus write by performing the writes concurrently.

 #### Reading

 If the transaction has not been aborted, the transaction layer begins executing read operations.
 If a read only encounters standard MVCC values, everything is fine.
 However, if it encounters any write intents, the operation must be resolved as a [transaction conflict](#transaction-conflicts).